-- Co-sponsored over 233 bills, resolutions, or amendments, over 131 of which are bipartisan.
+- Co-sponsored over 356 bills, resolutions, or amendments, more than half of which are bipartisan.

 - Held a Town Hall every month, and he has pledged to continue to hold a monthly Town Hall for as long as he serves in office.

-During the 2020 appropriations process, Mike played a leadership role to secure funding for many of our priorities in the 49th District, including:
+Mike has played a leadership role to secure funding for many of our priorities in the 49th District, including:

-- $146 million in funding for Camp Pendleton, including $71.7 million for a new mess hall and warehouse, $17.7 million for an ambulatory care center and dental clinic replacement, and $38.87 million for the I Marine Expeditionary Force consolidated information center
+- $146 million in funding for Camp Pendleton in 2019, including $71.7 million for a new mess hall and warehouse, $17.7 million for an ambulatory care center and dental clinic replacement, and $38.87 million for the I Marine Expeditionary Force consolidated information center.

-- Due to Mike’s advocacy, the U.S. Army Corps of Engineers will allocate $400,000 in federal funding for the Planning, Engineering & Design (PED) phase of the Encinitas-Solana Beach Coastal Storm Damage Reduction Project to stabilize the bluffs and keep our coastal community safe. $505,000 will also be allocated for the PED phase of the San Clemente Shoreline Project in Orange County
+- Due to Mike’s advocacy, the U.S. Army Corps of Engineers has allocated $400,000 in federal funding for the Planning, Engineering & Design (PED) phase of the Encinitas-Solana Beach Coastal Storm Damage Reduction Project to stabilize the bluffs and keep our coastal community safe. $505,000 will also be allocated for the PED phase of the San Clemente Shoreline Project in Orange County.